paullj/graph/README.md

 Turns into:

-> Put a picture here
+> Put a picture here when it looks less terrible

 ### Goals of this project: